 Finish line food can vary from race to race, however, vegetable soup, sandwiches, fruit salad, chips, cupcakes and cookies are always options.
 We provide a variety of drinks such as sodas, water, Tailwind and chocolate milk.
 At many races we make pancakes, quesadillas, grilled cheese sandwiches, and we occasionally provide pizzas!

 Please note that due to current COVID-19 restrictions our selection of food at aid stations and the finish line will be extremely limited.

 Q: What if I run into horses and other users on the trail?

 A: The trails will be open to other users during the event, such as hikers, cyclists and equestrians.
 Please be courteous, you will unlikely encounter more than a few.
 Where the trails are narrow, please let other participants pass you if they want to get by.
 It is a passing runner’s job to tell the person in front that they wish to pass.

 Horses get startled easily and when they are startled they can buck and cause the rider to fall and get hurt.
 Horses do have the right of way, so if you see a horse, please stop running, step off the path, and let the horse past, unless the rider tells you that it is okay to walk past.

 Q: Will there be a photographer on the course?
 Where can I access the pictures after the race?

 A: On most of our runs you can expect a photographer on the course and all pictures taken will be available online.
-Pictures taken by ITR volunteers will be available on Facebook and our Picasa site free of charge for you to download for your personal use.
+Pictures taken by ITR volunteers will be available on our website and will be free of charge for you to download for your personal use.
 We partner with Let’s Wander Photographer for most of our events.
 Professional photos from Let’s Wander Photography will be available on their SmugMug site and can be purchased starting a couple days after the event.